 Unfortunately, when there is money involved, some people may try to take advantage of you.
 This is called either fraud or a scam.
-Here are two ways to protect yourself and your money:
+Here are some ways to protect yourself and your money:

-- 1. Open your RDSP at a well known financial institute and only deposit your money at the financial institute where you have the RDSP. - 2.
-Do not invest in anything without the guidance of your financial planner. - 3.
-Ask family or good friends to assist.
+- Open your RDSP at a well known financial institution and only deposit your money at the financial institute where you have the RDSP. - Do not invest in anything without the guidance of your trusted financial professional. - Ask family or good friends to assist. - Never give out personal information such as your date of birth, Social Insurance Number and bank account details to someone over the phone or on the internet, unless you know who it is you are talking to.